syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/TextMarkup.md

 * Select the annotation.
 * TextMarkupSelected event will be triggered and you will get a copy of selected annotation.
-* Edit the copy of annotation, so that you can edit the color and opacity of the text markup annotation.
+* Edit the copy of the annotation so that you can edit the color and opacity of the text markup annotation.

 The following code snippet illustrates the same.